Stagecoach (1939 film): Filming

 The members of the production crew were billeted in Kayenta, in Northeastern Arizona, in an old CCC camp.
 Conditions were spartan, production hours long, and weather conditions at the 5700 ft elevation were extreme, with constant strong winds and low temperatures.
 Nonetheless, director John Ford was satisfied with the crew's location work, which took place near Goulding's Trading Post on the Utah border, about 25 miles from Kayenta.
 Additional scenes were filmed in Monument Valley locations, as well as the Iverson Movie Ranch and the RKO Encino Ranch.
+The Apache attack sequences with riders on galloping horses and stunts by Yakima Canutt were filmed at Lucerne Dry Lake near Victorville in California.
 Stagecoach was the first of many Westerns that Ford shot using Monument Valley as a location, many of which also starred John Wayne.
 Anatopic incongruencies of landscape and vegetation are thus evident throughout the film, up to the closing scene of Ringo and Dallas departing Lordsburg, in the Chihuahuan Desert of southwestern New Mexico, by way of the unmistakable topography of Monument Valley's Colorado Plateau location.